bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Monday
 * Bugs!
-* Also move unitDot to unit level."
+* Also move unitDot to unit level.

 # Tuesday
 * Refigure overview and tips logic